-117ab.
+117abc.
 Literature of the United States

 (a) Prerequisite.
-English 51ab or English 101ab.
-Lecture 5 hours.
+English 51ab or English 101a.

-A study of the literature of the United States from the beginning of English colonization to the Civil War and Reconstruction.
-Reading, analysis, and discussion of the works of the major American writers.
+A study of the literature of the United States from the beginning of the English colonization to the work of Hawthorne, Poe, and Melville.
+Reading, analysis, and discussion of the major literary trends and authors of the time.

 (b) Prerequisite.
-English 51ab or English 101ab.
-Lecture 5 hours.
+English 51ab or English 101a.